This helpful guide to local culture and social etiquette in Qatar will help you unveil the mysteries of this exotic Gulf country and enjoy expat life.

 - Doing the “thumbs up” sign – it has an offensive connotation, like using the middle finger in western countries.

 - Crossing legs – it can be interpreted as arrogance or as a sign of disrespect, especially if you are sitting in front of an aged person or someone of a higher hierarchical position.

 - Lifting the sole of your shoes in front of people or making a gesture with your feet to anyone.

-On the other hand, body language or non-verbal communication is quite common in Arabic culture, such as the following gestures:
+On the other hand, body language or non-verbal communication is quite common in Arabic cultures, such as the following gestures: